 We've looked beyond the obvious to bring you the most rewarding ways to explore the city, whether you're here for the first time or returning for more.

-From world-famous landmarks to unexpected local delights, here are 10 things to do in Beijing that you'll remember long after your trip ends.
+From world-famous landmarks to unexpected local delights, here are 16 things to do in Beijing, along with common FAQs that you'll remember long after your trip ends.

 Content Preview